The-Foreigners/The-Foreigners.github.io/_posts/726-1-3-1-Letters-From-Ailla.md

 He introduced himself as Garath Primo.
 I could tell by his raiment he was a priest, but I did not recognize the symbol on his chasuble, and he was pale and unkempt.
 His hair long and greasy.
 I introduced myself and asked him his business and very matter-of-factly he told me he was looking for an ancient Goliath temple.
 Well, I said, I was very sure there was no such thing around here!
 A demon-temple of those barbaric savages!
 Imagine it!

 Then he said the most extraordinary thing.
-"On the contrary!" he siad, and proceeded to tell me that Simon informed him of the location of such a temple out in the swamp!
+"On the contrary!" he said, and proceeded to tell me that Simon informed him of the location of such a temple out in the swamp!

 Simon certainly looked cross as that, and I got the distinct impression that whatever Simon had told this man, it was supposed to be secret.
 But Primo seemed nice enough, even if unclean.